chrisweight/angular-api-wrapper/README.md

 # angular-api-wrapper
-A simple API wrapper service for NG 1.x, providing a more consistent interface and more intelligent cache clearance for complex GET requests
+A simple API wrapper service for NG 1.x, providing a more consistent interface, intelligent cache clearance for complex GET requests and other edge-case features.

 ##### Reasoning:
 Having developed _n^many_ Angular-based sites, services and components,